 If you’re straight and your teen isn’t, you may feel out of your depth.
-It’s hard enough raising any teen…but if your kid is gay or trans or queer, their experience may be very different from what you went through.
+It’s hard enough raising any teen…but if your kid is gay, trans, queer, or a nonbinary teen, their experience may be very different from what you went through.

 How do you “get it”?
 How can you keep your connection strong?

-Good news: Most of what you need for a good relationship with an LGBTQI teen is the same as what you need with any other kid: abundant love and clear limits.
+Good news: Most of what you need for a good relationship with an LGBTQI teen is the same as what you need with any other kid: unconditional love and clear limits.

-At the same time, some things are different when your kid has a gay, lesbian or bi-sexual orientation or a nonconforming gender identity.
+At the same time, some things are different when your kid has a gay, lesbian, bi-sexual orientation, or a nonconforming gender identity.
 Their world is a little more complicated—and their need for love and support from you is greater.

-One of the most important ways to show support for your LBGTQI teen is using the language and pronouns they prefer.
+One of the most important ways to show support for LGBTQ youth is using the language and pronouns they prefer.
 They’ll probably tell you how they describe their orientation and identity; honor that choice and use it.
-If you’re not clear about why they identify as, say, “pansexual” rather than “bisexual,” ask.
+If you’re not clear about why they identify as, say, “pansexual” rather than “bisexual,” ask to further your understanding.

 Using the preferred language tends to be trickiest when someone is transgender, queer, intersex, or otherwise nonbinary.
 If you’ve been calling your child “he” for years and now it’s “she” or “they” or “ze,” that can take some getting used to.
 It’s reasonable for your kid to cut you some slack if you slip up sometimes, but it’s loving and respectful to do your darnedest to get it right most of the time.

-It may be tempting to tell the family or your friends when your kid comes out; you may even think you’re being helpful.
+It may be tempting to tell the family or your friends when your teen comes out; you may even think you’re being helpful.
 Nope.

-Whether, when, and to whom to come out about their orientation or gender identity is up to your child.
+When and to whom to come out about their orientation, sexuality, or gender identity is up to your teenager.
 It’s their story to tell, not yours.

 It’s fine, even a good idea to ask your child if they’d like your help sharing the news.
 Some kids do want parents to take a role, maybe with specific people (Grandma?
 Super-conservative Uncle Tony?).
-They might want you to consult about how and when to share the news with family or the wider community.
+They might want to consult you for guidance about how and when to share the news with family or the wider community.
 But the final decision is theirs.

 In some communities, LGBTQI kids are easily accepted.
 In others, not so much.
 Sadly, teasing and bullying still happen.
 Ask your child about their experience and how they’ve handled it.